catalyst/moodle-local_purgeoldassignments/README.md

 * assignsubmission_file

 Purging files can be done in two ways:
-- manual purge: schedules an adhoc task for the selected file area and interval.
+- manual purge: schedules a one-off adhoc task for the selected file area and interval.
-- automated purge: can be enabled by file area, each with its own interval.
+- ongoing automated purge: can be enabled by file area, each with its own interval.
+When the scheduled task runs, each configured file area will be checked and purged if files are older than the set interval.

 This was developed for a specific use-case and there is room for improvement - pull requests are always welcome.